-Establishing a Philanthropic Donor Advised Fund with the Jewish Federation is a smart investment-for you, your loved ones, and your local and global Jewish communities.

-To get started, simply choose the name you would like to use for the DAF, and securely open the DAF with a beginning balance of \$5,000 or more online at jewishphilly.donorfirstx.com.
+Establishing a Philanthropic Donor Advised Fund with the Jewish Federation is a smart investment - for you, your loved ones, and your local and global Jewish communities.
+To get started, choose the name you would like to use for the DAF, and contact the Jewish Federation, who will prepare a simple Fund Agreement and Investment Model Allocation Form for you to complete and sign.

-Or, if you prefer, contact the Jewish Federation to discuss how best to use Philanthropic Donor Advised Funds and other charitable giving tools to meet your personal philanthropic goals.
-Our knowledgeable staff can provide current, expert information on a broad range of topics including strategic grant making, Jewish community needs, and multigenerational family philanthropy.
+Our knowledgeable staff are also available to discuss how best to use Philanthropic Donor Advised Funds and other charitable giving tools to meet your personal philanthropic goals and can provide current, expert information on a broad range of topics including strategic grant making, Jewish community needs, and multi-generational philanthropy.